mobrembski/pdureader/README.md

 Reader and parser of 2/3/4G modems SMS storage.
 Application reads an standard ETSI AT+CMGL AT command output.

-This program was designed to read ORNO WE-504 on embedded systems - such as Tomato, OpenWRT etc.
+This program was designed to read Huawei modems SMS inbox on embedded systems - such as Tomato, OpenWRT etc.

 Application is very simple, just build it by typing